Keenetic routers support the AFP (Apple File Protocol) protocol. This allows you to access files on a USB drive from the Mac OS X operating system.

 From the top row, select 'Go' and then 'Connect to Server'.

 In the window that opens, enter the local network address of the Keenetic router in the 'Server Address' field, and click 'Connect'.
-Adress format is afp://ip (in our example it is afp://192.168.18.1).
+The address format is afp://ip (in our example, it is afp://192.168.18.1).

-Enter the name and password of the Keenetic account that you want to grant access, and click 'Connect'.
+Enter the name and password of the Keenetic account that you want to grant access to, and click 'Connect'.